Winemaking Chianti

 resplendent with country

-houses,
+houses, abbeys

-churches,
+and churches,

-towers and castles.
 In addition to its vernacular,

 military and religious